sojungkim0917/cs50final/DESIGN.md

     game over dialog pops up.
 Game over dialog has two possibilities: 1) if user got score of lower than 15, user can either go back to main page to select math or literacy or try again 2) if user got score of higher than 15, user can either go watch a short video as a reward or go back to main page to select math or literacy.
 If user is not at the end of the test and has clicked correct answer, score goes up by 1.
 Then the number of question also goes up by 1 and the next question is displayed.
+The layout for this page is defined by the math.xml in the layout folder.
     Used this tutorial to base code off of: https://www.youtube.com/watch?v=JA9s_Fntg_4

 BeginnerMathQuestions (SoJung)

     This is level 1 math multiple choice test, choices, and answer bank.
 The activity is hardcoded due to its relatively short text lengths.
     Arrays of questions, choices, and answers are declared first.
 Then the getters for questions, choices, and answers are declared.
 Question length is hardcoded because it is set amount.
+This page does not need a layout xml file because it is a database hardcoded with test questions.
     Used this tutorial to base code off of: https://www.youtube.com/watch?v=JA9s_Fntg_4

 Flashcard_lit (Casey)